-Here you can customise the Cookie Bar to blend with the color and style of your website.
-It is subdivided into cookie bar and show again tab.
+Here you can customise the Cookie Bar to blend with the colour and style of your website.
+It is subdivided into Cookie bar and Revisit consent.

-Message – Here you can add the message that need to be shown on the cookie bar.
+- Message – Here you can add the message that needs to be shown on the cookie bar.
 You can use shortcodes within the message.

-Show cookie bar as – Here you can configure how you want to show the cookie bar to your website visitors.
+- Show cookie bar as – Here you can configure how you want to show the cookie bar to your website visitors.
 You can choose from the options Banner, Popup, and Widget.
+The banner is chosen by default.

+- Position – You can choose Either header or footer as the position for the cookie bar on your website.
 Footer is selected by default.

-Position – You can choose header or footer as the position for the cookie bar on your website.
-Footer is selcted by default.